Compiled Basic Game Guide

 1. When targeting a double-space figure, if one half is within range and the other half is not, and you can only see the half that is not in range, you may still attack the figure.

-1. Example 9 shows how to determine if a targeted figure is within an Attacker’s Range and Line of Sight.
+1. Example 9 shows how to determine if a targeted figure is within an attacker’s Range and Line of Sight.

 EXAMPLE 9EXAMPLE 9: Range and Line of Sight